 Technical Advisory Board

-Comprised of leading experts in assessment and critical thinking, the Technical Advisory Board's role is to preserve the unique selling proposition of the critical thinking assessment product, including high quality research as a solid foundation, accuracy of measurement, precision of tests, fast test completion and instant analysis/comparison of test results.
+Comprised of leading experts in assessment and critical thinking, the Technical Advisory Board's role is to preserve the unique selling proposition of the critical thinking assessment product, including high quality research as a solid foundation, accuracy of measurement, precision of assessments, fast assessment completion and instant analysis/comparison of assessment results.

 John de Jong (Chair, NL), Professor of Language Testing (VU University Amsterdam) and Director of “Language Testing Services”